pagyP/azurefirewall-microhack/README.md

 ## Objectives
 After completing this MicroHack you will be able to:

+- How to configure Azure Firewall with capabilities that are required for highly sensitive and regulated environments.

+- How to implement Azure Firewall and Firewall Manager to control hybrid and cross-virtual network traffic.

+- How to monitor network traffic for proper route configuration and troubleshooting.

+- How to bypass system routing to accomplish custom routing scenarios.

+- How to implement the Azure Sentinel to monitoring and generated security incident alerts with Azure Firewall.

+- How to set up and configure Azure Firewall policies.

 ## Scenario
 Contoso, Ltd. is a consulting company with the main office in Brazil and another branch office in the US; they are using Azure to host their workloads in two different regions.
 As part of their cloud journey, the Security and Cloud Team has started to look at a security cloud-native solution as the Azure Firewall.
 ## Prerequisites